garethltm/obsibrain/INFOSYS303 - Solutions Architecture/The Open Group Architectural Framework (TOGAF).md

 ## Architectural Development Method
 - designed to accelerate workflow across 4 domains of [[Enterprise Architecture (EA)]]
 	1. Business Architecture
-		- Responsible for mapping the relationships between a business's operational hierarchies, policies, capabilities *
+		- Responsible for mapping the relationships between a business's operational hierarchies, policies, capabilities & initiatives
 	2. Applications Architecture
+		- Responsible for defining relevant applications to handle company data & the ways in which to implement & deploy these applications within the overall infrastructure
 	3. Data Architecture
 	4. Technical Architecture